i-shreyagarg/Transformer-models/bert-models/readme.md

 4. Distil Roberta

 Dataset: https://www.kaggle.com/competitions/quora-question-pairs/data

-*P.S. - The maximum Similarity Score and the Fastest Time has been marked bold.
+*P.S. : The maximum Similarity Score and the Fastest Time has been marked bold.*

-      - Entries are assumed to start from 0*
+*P.S. : Entries are assumed to start from 0*

 **albert.csv**